-Name Knjaževac dates form 1859.
-And town got it after Knjaz Miloš Obrenović, Serbian ruler.
-Before that Otoman rulers called it Gurgusovac.
+Name Knjazevac dates form 1859.
+And town got it after Prince Miloš Obrenović, Serbian ruler.
+Before that Ottoman rulers called it Gurgusovac.
 River Timok runs true it.
-Distance from Niš is about 60km, from Zaječar 40.
-It is in Zaječar county, in east Serbia.
+Distance from Niš is about 60km, from Zaječar 40km.
+It is in Zaječar county, in eastern Serbia.

 First traces of settlement on this territory can be found from prehistoric times in cave drawings.
 Original name of this area was Tim aqua (Black water).
 First written traces were in second century when ancient chronicler was writing about it as part of Roman Mezia district.
 In that time there was a fortress in this area with same name as city in that time Timacum Minus.
 In 4th century maps town of Knaževac was named Timaco Maiori.